 2: Citizen Eco-Drive

-We have two favorites in the solar-powered Citizen Eco-Drive line.
+We have two favorites in the solar-powered Eco-Drive line from Citizen.
 First, there’s the Nighthawk which you can pick up in the $600 range.
 It’s a solid, understated (if leaning bulky) choice with a chronograph, tachymeter and good water resistance.
 If you want all of those features and then some with sleeker packaging, you might want to go into the $800 range for the Satellite Wave GPS.
 No matter where you are on the planet, this world-class navigation tool finds out the local time and adjusts accordingly.

 3: Longines Avigation